ngicks/gokugen/README.md

     - [ ] Add Task meta data.
     - [ ] Add Task deadline
 - Refactor / Fix
-  - [ ] HeapRepository need some more efforts.
+  - [x] HeapRepository need some more efforts.
-    - [ ] Delete
+    - [x] Delete
+    - [x] Dump and Resume.
+Now HeapRepository can be saved to anywhere and resumed from saved internal data.
-  - [ ] Strip down GormCore to make it simpler and smaller interface.
+  - [x] ~~Strip down GormCore to make it simpler and smaller interface.~~
   - [ ] Add tests for scheduler.